zhenhouhong/QSpeech/README.md

 # QSpeech

 >**QSpeech: Low-Qubit Quantum Speech Application Toolkit**
+>
+>Accepted by the International Joint Conference on Neural Networks (IJCNN) 2022

 ## Introduction
 This repository is the official implementation of [QSpeech: Low-Qubit Quantum Speech Application Toolkit]().
 A library for the rapid prototyping of hybrid quantum-classical neural networks in speech applications.